sharmapn/DBFSFileCrypto/README.md

 The DBFS encryption solution is developed for use in ECMSDK – an open-source DBFS product.
 As such, it is coded in Oracle PL/SQL for implementation within the (free) Oracle 11G XE database.
 However, the code structure can be used to implement the encryption solution within other DBFS products, such as IBM DB2 Content Manager.

-The source code of the Spatial Crypt Package first obtains details of single-user and multi-user GIS files specified for encryption by DBFS users, and then calls either the encryption or the decryption procedures.
+The source code of the DBFS File Crypto Package first obtains details of single-user and multi-user GIS files specified for encryption by DBFS users, and then calls either the encryption or the decryption procedures.
 The procedures within this package are executed upon GIS-DBFS user session creation and termination in ECMSDK.

 The DBFS encryption solution consists of three parts, available as separate PL/SQL files <br/>
 1. Catalogs.sql - the database tables storing the encryption keys for single-user and multi-user files.